CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/PhasorGridFollowingVSC/index.md

 ## Context

 Voltage Source Converters (VSC) are widely used in power systems for a variety of applications, such as wind and photovoltaic generation, High Voltage Direct Current (HVDC) transmission, and Flexible AC Transmission Systems (FACTS).
 The model described here is the Full-Phasor model of a grid-following VSC, which is a type of VSC that is synchronized with the grid, using its frequency and phase.
-This model, obtained from the many works developed at CITCEA-UPC (Centre d'Innovació Tecnològica en Convertidors Estàtics i Accionaments) such as [[1]](#1), [[2]](#2) and [[3]](#3), is useful for studying low-frequency phenomena of the VSC and its interaction with the grid.
+This model, obtained from the many works developed at CITCEA-UPC (Centre d'Innovació Tecnològica en Convertidors Estàtics i Accionaments) such as [[1]](#1), [[2]](#2) and [[3]](#3), is useful for studying medium to low-frequency phenomena of the VSC and its interaction with the grid.

 ## Model use, assumptions, validity domain and limitations